 Bonus: Harvesting Tomato Seeds?

-To ensure you have a quality seed with good germination rates, consider harvesting your own seeds.
+Consider harvesting your own seeds to ensure you have a quality seed with good germination rates.

 Only save seeds from traditional open-pollinated tomatoes, also known as heirloom varieties.
 F-1 Hybrids won’t regrow as the same tomato.